 China has a roaring dressmaking cottage industry you can tap into via eBay.
 Quality and reliability varies massively, so research is vital.
 But if you strike it right, you can get a made-to-measure dress for around the £100 mark.

-On auction type sales, bidding will often start from £1-£15, yet the real cost is often the postage.
+On auction-type sales, bidding often starts from £1-£15, yet the real cost is often the postage.

 Each seller offers a variety of styles but often, if you ask, they'll make alterations to the design according to what you want.